Root-App/root-drive-science-rn-demo/README.md

 const eventMessage = await DriveScienceLibrary.activate()
 ```

-A successful resoution to the Promise means that tracking has begun.
+A successful resolution to the Promise means that tracking has begun.

 You can optionally start logging: